 Current medical options have considerable limitations starting with the fact that MRAs do not address excess aldosterone itself, and that being steroidal in nature, they are bound to have limited tolerability.
 While resolving the latter is becoming reality, the former remains elusive.

 Esaxerenone, the first non-steroidal mineralocorticoid blocker, was approved in 2019 in Japan to treat essential hypertension.
 The drug is potent, has a long half-life, and acts on renal tubules and inhibits mineralocorticoid receptors in other tissues more strongly than MRAs.
 Its affinity is actually considered to be 4- and 76-fold higher than Spironolactone and Eplerenone respectively.
 The magnitude and sustainability of its blood pressure lowering effect are such that Esaxerenone can be used as monotherapy.
 Whether or when the drug will be brought to market outside of Japan is unknown.

 For over a decade, aldosterone synthase inhibitors (ASIs) have been seen as an alternative to MRAs to lower blood pressure and prevent the non-genomic effects of aldosterone.
-All attempts with first-generation compounds have failed, mostly because they also caused decreased cortisol production.
-While these earlier versions have since been repurposed for the treatment of Cushing’s disease, solutions are lagging behind with regard to primary aldosteronism.
-Only recently have next-generation ASIs entered the research pipeline to undergo development.
+All attempts with first-generation compounds failed, mostly because they also caused decreased cortisol production (these earlier versions have since been repurposed for the treatment of Cushing’s disease).
+Next-generation ASIs are undergoing clinical trial, and are expected to become available in 2025-26.

 Lack of PA-Specific Trials

 MRAs were neither developed nor approved for use in primary aldosteronism.